 I’m confident more than a few people knew they were going to give this movie a negative review before they even saw it, and didn’t give it a chance whatsoever, but if you’re like me, you reserve judgement until you see the film with any movie you watch.

 Overall, though it has a couple of problems, there isn’t anything majorly wrong with the movie.
 It has heart, humor, and action – is a fun way to spend two hours, and personally had me wanting more by the end (be sure to stick around for a great post-credits scene).
-I’d even go as far as saying I enjoyed this movie more than the first Avengers movie and definitely more than The Dark Knight Rises.
+I’d even go as far as saying I enjoyed this movie almost as much as the first Avengers movie (okay, maybe not that much) but definitely more than The Dark Knight Rises.